elmtree-askmo/cloudcannon-app/content/index.md

         <p>Need to add your own notes to a QuickTake?
 Highlight, edit or add
         text, input images and even create math formulas!</p>
   testimonials_section:
+    title: Testimonials
+    list:
       - quote: “This app is super easy to use.
 It makes learning super intuitive!”
         name: Ken S.
         grade: Sophomore
       - quote: “This is the app I've been looking for.
 It's fast, detailed, and helping me pass my classes”
         name: Barbara G.
         grade: Freshman
       - quote: “This app is super easy to use.
 It makes learning super intuitive!”
         name: Tamira B.
         grade: Freshman
 ---